mrosasraya/CFA_branch/README.md

 The shire of Wellington, located to the west of Gippsland and south of Alpine and Mansfield shires in Victoria, is the chosen municipal area to address these concerns.
 Many of the existing fire stations in Wellington shire are unevenly distributed.
 This is largely due to a lack of road networks, inaccessibility, and extreme climatic conditions of the Victorian High Country, which is situated in the most northerly area of the shire.
 The main motivation for the present project is to identify potential areas for new fire stations in the municipality of Wellington shire.

 The definition of bushfire fighting, as stated by Australia’s Department of Agriculture Water and Environment in its procedures of bushfire management and national environment law, is to prevent bushfires from damaging the environment, life, or property (Department of Agriculture, Water and Environment, n.d.).
-Typically, in bushfire prone areas the mobility is more limited than in urban areas, the topography is diverse, and, most importantly, the preservation of the environment is key.

 ## Proposal <a name='main'></a>

 The approach used in this study corresponds to a location-based deterministic model informed by static variables that do not vary over time or from one incident to another.
 Location modeling approaches maximise the response time given to a defined demand of population centers and the supply of facilities.
 As such, the model’s final output is a raster map built with the variations of an index of service coverage.
 This index will be expressed as a raster value product of a mathematical integration of the data at hand.

 The proposed index measures the level of coverage of the service provided by CFA in Wellington Shire.
 From the dataset previously introduced and their individual processing, out of the 8 raster variables, 7 of them are negatively correlated or, in other words, they represent an obstacle to the act of providing service to a given area.
-The remaining variable, service area, is the simplest definition of the coverage, thus the final index will combine the influence of the said obstacles over the degree of coverage established by the service area.
+The remaining variable, service area, is the simplest definition of the coverage, thus the final index will combine the influence of said obstacles over the degree of coverage established by the service area.
 Intuitively, an area that was barely reached under the constraints of CFA’s response protocols could be considered out-of-reach as the tree density, slope or any of the other deterrents erode the coverage of the service area.

-Having all 8 variables converted to a raster format, the next stage involved merging the maps into a single layer with index values as rasters.
-The present study approaches this integration moment under the same principle of linear regression.
-This model is often referred to as a weighted sum of all the variables involved in the estimation of an unknown number or label, here only one of the variables has a weight different from 1.
+Having all 8 variables converted to a raster format, the next stage involves merging the maps into a single layer with index values as rasters.
+The present project approaches this integration step following the same principle of linear regression.
+This model is often referred to as a weighted sum of all the variables in order to estimate an unknown variable.
+Herein only one of the variables has a weight different from 1.

 ## Data <a name='prep'></a>